ascend4/ascend4/A4SQP_C_API.md

 - The remaining ASCEND-specific code is now adapter responsibility: view construction, `slv_system_t` state mutation, Hessian assembly from `relman`, progress reporting, diagnostics, and status mapping.
+- The build now produces a real library split: `liba4sqp.so` links to HiGHS and not ASCEND; `liba4sqp_ascend.so` links to `liba4sqp.so` and ASCEND, and not directly to HiGHS.
+- The temporary broad `-fvisibility=default` core build override has been removed.
+Public C API symbols and the current internal core ABI used by the ASCEND adapter are exported explicitly.
 - The C API currently has a CUnit smoke test for an objective-only callback problem in `ascend/solver/test/test_a4sqp.c`.
 - CUTEst package-style drivers now exist under `solvers/a4sqp/cutest` for